 We tossed in whatever we wanted, whenever we wanted and we let the chickens turn it for us by letting them loose on the pile.

 The wonderful thing about compost is, matter is going to decompose whether you pay attention to it or not.

 Our finished compost gets made into potting soil, dumped into garden beds, and used to side dress growing plants for a nutrient boost.

-If you have a yard, you have no excuse not to.
-It takes much less work on your part to just rake all of your leaves and grass clippings into a corner of your yard than it does to bag them up and drag them to the road.
+If you have a yard, it doesn’t take much more work to just rake your leaves and grass clippings into a corner of your yard than it does to bag them up and drag them to the road for trash pickup.